Sound server

 A sound server is software that manages the use of and access to audio devices (usually a sound card).
 It commonly runs as a background process.

 Sound server in an operating system

-In a Unix-like operating system, a sound server mixes different data streams and sends out a single unified audio to an output device.
+In a Unix-like operating system, a sound server mixes different data streams (usually raw PCM audio) and sends out a single unified audio to an output device.
 The mixing is usually done by software, or by hardware if there is a supported sound card.

 Layers

 The "sound stack" can be visualized as follows, with programs in the upper layers calling elements in the lower layers: